kuzzleio/sdk-csharp/doc/1/essentials/offline-tools/index.md

 This option is enabled by default and can be disabled by modifying the [Kuzzle.FailOnNetworkLoss](/sdk/csharp/1/core-classes/kuzzle/properties) property.
 :::

+The queue size is configurable to avoid excessive memory consumption.
+You can set the [Kuzzle.MaxQueueSize](/sdk/csharp/1/core-classes/kuzzle/properties) property to limit the number of requests that can be stored on the queue.

 ## Connection loss

 When the SDK lost the connection to Kuzzle, the following requests are stored into the offline queue.